helynranta/GamesAndAgor/client/README.md

 Game Design derp
 ============================

-Game documentation and protocol
+Game documentation and Protocol can be found here:
 https://goo.gl/PLfIP5

 ### Engine

 Game depends on SDL2, SDL2_image and SDL2_ttf.
-For possible audio, SDL2_mixer

 Easiest install of depends on apt-get:
 ```
 sudo apt-get install libsdl2-2.0-0 \
 libsdl2-image-2.0-0  libsdl2-ttf-2.0-0\
 libsdl2-dev libsdl2-ttf-dev libsdl2-image-dev \
 mesa-utils mesa-common-dev
 ```

+### Makefile
+ * make: create objects -if needed- and links program
+ * make remake: recreates all objects, removes bin folder and makes
+ * make run: calls make and the runs bin/program
+ * make clean: cleans objects and makes
+ * make cleaner: removes bin folder, cleans objects and remakes

+Makefile has option of either building with static or shared libraries.
+For classroom 6208 static works, so it is default.
+If one wants to swap, uncomment line 25 and comment line 27.

 ### Folder structure

 ```